spamsgood/PracticeProject/README.md

-1. “Not everything you see is real and not everything you can’t see is real either, Araragi-kun.”
+1. “Not everything you see is real and not everything you can’t see is real either.”

 — NisiOisiN